John Bluem: Coach

 In 1984, Bluem earned a master's degree in sports education from the University of Akron.
 In 1991, he was hired as head coach of the Fresno State men's soccer team.
 Over the next six seasons, he took the Bulldogs to four NCAA post-season tournaments and compiled an 86–27–12 record.
 His best season came in 1996 when Fresno State went 17–5–1, won the first WAC title and finished the season ranked seventh in the nation.
 In 1997, Bluem moved to Ohio State to coach the Buckeye's men's soccer team.
 Since then, he has taken Ohio State to six NCAA post-season tournaments and won three Big Ten titles.
 His greatest success came in the 2007 Division I Men's College Cup when Ohio State finished runner-up to Wake Forest.
 Bluem announced his retirement from Ohio State on March 19, 2018.

 Broadcasting

-Bluem was the radio color analyst for Columbus Crew home games from 2007–2014.
+Bluem was the radio color analyst for Columbus Crew home games from 2007 to 2014.